 8. Meet and interact with people who are not like you

-Most of us have a certain social circle we usually interact with.
-Our families, friends, and work colleges are usually part of this group but we shouldn’t omit the importance of broadening our horizons from time to time.
+Most of us have a social circle we interact with.
+Our families, friends, and work colleagues are usually part of this group, but we shouldn’t omit the importance of broadening our horizons from time to time.

-I spent the rest of the 1-hour train journey talking to the old but sturdy man who had fought in the Second World War and lived in 10 different countries.
-I never saw the man again, but I fondly recall his life mantra: “eat 2 eggs every day and be thankful every morning.”
+I spent the rest of the one-hour train journey talking to the old but sturdy man who had fought in the Second World War and lived in ten different countries.
+I never saw the man again, but I fondly recall his life mantra: “eat two eggs every day and be thankful every morning.”